The Roth Individual Retirement Account†

 Unlike the traditional IRA, contributions to a Roth IRA are nondeductible regardless of your income level or participation in a company-sponsored retirement plan.

-Your total annual contributions to all IRAs are limited to $5,500 in 2013.
+Your total annual contributions to all IRAs are limited to $5,500 in 2017 and 2018.
 Individuals who are at least 50 years old by the end of the year are also able to make so-called catch-up contributions to a Roth IRA.
 The allowable catch-up contribution is $1,000 per year but is not adjusted for inflation.
-The contribution limit begins to decline or "phase out" for single taxpayers with modified adjusted gross incomes (MAGIs) of $112,000 or more and for married couples filing jointly with MAGIs of $178,000 or more.
-Individuals with MAGIs of $127,000 or more ($188,000 for married couples filing jointly) are not eligible for a Roth IRA.
-Married taxpayers filing separately are not allowed to contribute to a Roth IRA if they have MAGIs of $10,000 or more.

 Contribution limits may increase in the years ahead.
 In the future, the annual contribution limit may be adjusted for inflation.